dev-andalib/FLWR/README.md

 # Open another terminal and start the second client
 python client.py --client-id=2

-The clients will connect to the server and begin the federated training process.

 📊 Results and Evaluation
-The effectiveness of the system is evaluated based on the following metrics:
+The effectiveness of the system is evaluated based on:

-Model Accuracy: The final accuracy of the global model on a held-out test set.
-For the hierarchical model, this will include accuracy for both the binary and multi-class models.
+Model Accuracy: The final accuracy of the global model(s) on a held-out test set.

 Convergence Speed: The number of communication rounds required to reach a target accuracy level.
-We expect the Simulated Annealing approach to converge significantly faster than standard FedAvg.

 Privacy: By design, the system ensures that raw data never leaves the client's premises.

-After running the simulation, you can analyze the logs and generated plots to compare the performance of the different strategies and models.

 🤝 Contributing
 Contributions are welcome!
 If you have ideas for improvements or find any issues, please open an issue or submit a pull request.